joe888777/simleStakingSepoliaFE/README.md

 #### **Withdraw Staked Tokens**
 1. Enter the amount to withdraw
 2. Click "Withdraw" button
-3. Approve the transaction in your wallet (2 transactions: approve + withdraw)
+3. Approve the transaction in your wallet (1 transaction)

 #### **Swap Tokens**
 1. Enter the amount of USDCT to swap for AMGT
 2. Click "Swap" button
-3. Approve the transaction in your wallet (2 transactions: approve + swap)
+3. Sign the permit in your wallet (1 signature using EIP-2612 permit)

 ## Project Structure